jacky10001/tf2-Mask_RCNN/README.md

 ### Work
 Update: 2020 Dec.
 12
-Only input model and evaluate by pre-trained model.
+Only input and evaluate COCO data by pre-trained model.
 For COCO training work not yet.
 - [X] run 'mrcnn' on TF2 (use Shapes data)
 - [X] input COCO dataset for training